st4l/DayZMod/@documentation/Suggestions.md

 * Remove color changes from the bloodlevel indicator, make the level known by changing the background fill of the blooddrop icon.

 * Add visual representation for humanity level. (normal humanity indcator will be removed together with the debug screen)
+* Can we please have street lights and other Huey skins unbanned?